intel/ai-reference-models/models_v2/pytorch/rnnt/training/gpu/CONTAINER.md

 ## Datasets and Pre-trained Models

-Refer to instructions [here](./README.md#prepare-dataset) to download and pre-process LibriSpeech dataset.Set the `DATASET_DIR` environment variable to point to the dataset directory respectively.
+Refer to [instructions](./README.md#prepare-dataset) to download and pre-process LibriSpeech dataset.Set the `DATASET_DIR` environment variable to point to the dataset directory respectively.

 ### Docker pull command: